Take your astrophotography to the next level of quality and accuracy with flat frames — the easy way.

 For CCD, I currently use the per-exposure image statistics information available in Sequence Generator Pro.

 Whatever image processing or acquisition software package you use, look at the median and maximum statistics numbers for the test exposure.
 You’re looking to get the median just a touch over half the maximum, around 51%.
-That being said, I’ve had good luck at +/- 5% as well.
+That being said, I’ve had good luck with a margin of error at +/-5% as well.

 You want the maximum to be at or near “full-well capacity”, which is as bright as the pixels can get.
 So, increase brightness until it stops growing, and back up a bit until it’s just below maximum so you don’t overexpose your frames.